alakeldev/task-manager-walkthrough-project-ci/README.md

 #  pip freeze | grep Flask
 use this command to know which version you are using for the project Flask and Flask-SQLAlchemy

+## if you want create new database coonect to postgres on terminal and write as per below:

+psql -U postgres

+CREATE DATABASE taskmanager;

+\c taskmanager;

+\q